wbuchwalter/DumpChecker/README.md

 DumpChecker
 ===========

-A tool to allow anyone to check if their email has been compromised.
+A tool to allow anyone to check if their email address has been compromised.

 DumpChecker is divided into two parts:
   * Parser